What is NK-cell therapy?

 T cells need to “present” some parts of their target cells to other immune cells in order to recognize them as foreign cells and to aggregate T cells into attack patterns.

 NK cells recognize the pattern of cancer cell changes and are the first line of defense of the immune system.
 Unlike T cells, they directly detect and destroy infected and malignant cells without having to be activated or “trained” to respond to cancer cells.
-However, it is now known that NK cells work better when they are activated by exposure to immune system substances called cytokines.
+However, it is now well known that exposure to cytokines, which are components of the immune system, activates NK cells more effectively.

 Natural killer cells are shown in green attack mouse tumors.
 NK cells may be the key to cancer immunotherapy.
 Blue shows blood vessels.
 Image source: Dr. Michele Ardolino and Dr. Brian Weist